CityOfNewYork/eligibility-screening-library-php/README.md

 #### 1. Authentication

 This should be the first step of your application's process to get a token.
+To start, we instantiate the AuthToken method;

     $authToken = new AuthToken;

+Set your username and password in the `auth.yml` file.

+    USERNAME: yourusername
+    PASSWORD: 'yourpassword'
+    TEMPORARY_PASSWORD: 'yourtemporarypassword'

+Note: If you haven't reset your temporary password yet, you can run `composer run ResetPassword` to do that.

-Set the path to the `auth.yml` file where your username and password is stored.
+Set the path to the `auth.yml` file in the `AuthToken` instance where your username and password is stored.
 By default, it is set to `./` but we are setting it here for demonstration purposes.

     $authToken->path = './';